Skip to content

 You’ve got nothing to lose by taking yourself on a solo hike, and everything to gain.
 By gifting yourself the tools to hike solo, you’ll find that every aspect of your life improves.
 Don’t believe me?
 Read on…

-Hiking Solo For Self-Confidence
+Solo Hiking For Self-Confidence

 Solo hiking is the key to unlocking a higher level of living.
-My aim is to help women to become confident in themselves, and solo hiking is the way to achieve this.
-At the very least, it helps build fitness and stamina and allows us to regain a sense of calmness and clarity as we get back to nature, which also makes us happier as a result.
+My aim is to help women to become confident in themselves, and solo hiking is one of the best ways to achieve this.
+It helps build fitness and stamina and allows us to regain a sense of calmness and clarity as we get back to nature, making us happier as a result.
 It puts things in perspective and helps us to help ourselves.
-In this modern age of anxiety and therapy, do yourself a favour and save that therapist’s money.
-(Disclaimer: I’m not hating on therapists, as there is of course a good case for them.
-I am advocating for a long-term solution that ultimately helps everybody, whether that’s alongside therapy or instead of it.)

-Hiking Solo For Fun
+Solo Hiking For Fun

 Growing up in the countryside, my family instilled within me a love of hiking.
 If you haven’t grown up in a hiking family, then you’ll have to discover for yourself the many reasons why hiking is fun.
 Believe me, I know that life gets in the way of a lot of things, but taking yourself off for a hike will make you feel a lot better.
 Consider it as investing time in nature, which will give you so much in return, such as the pleasure of seeing the changing seasons, alongside the change in yourself.